ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 Prior to this, programs reached scaling limits as they grew larger.
 Program size in assembly language programs was limited by many different factors, so the need for modules was not seen until systems were able to grow larger because higher-level languages solved enough of these other factors.

-In modern languages, modularity is part of the background of a language and we don’t think much about it.
+In modern languages, modularity is part of the background of a language, and we don’t think much about it.
 At one time, however, the lack of modularity was a significant roadblock to code composability.

 ## Inheritance